AbrahamLica/InfoPulse_frontend/README.md

 🌟 Add a GitHub Star to the project. <br>
 🐦 Tweet about InfoPulse. <br>
-📝 Write interesting articles about the project on Dev.to, Medium or your personal blog. <br>
+📝 Write interesting articles about the project on Dev.to, Medium or your personal blog. <br> <br>
 Together, we can make InfoPulse even better! 🚀

 ## Contributing